 One of the most important controls in security is understanding an organization’s data flows and business requirements.
 All other controls come later.
 If the security team does not understand what access is required for business and what is not, they will not be able to harden the systems and the network effectively.
 Likewise, if the security team does not understand what the current threats and breach trends are, they cannot protect the organization effectively.

 The remedy for these problems is for the business to ensure that there is a sound process for technology deployments which is aligned with business goals.
 There has to be a process to measure the success of products and its implementation.
+The incident response process should incorporate all interested parties.
 The security teams should have the opportunity to attend applicable product trainings so that they understand all the features and would then be able to customize solutions specific to organizational requirements.
 Finally, it is imperative that organizations invest in staying current on the threat and breach trends.
 Among other consulting services, it is time for organizations to invest in Security Engineering consulting from firms who respond to data breaches regularly so that they can assist with meaningful configuration of security technologies.